-Glaucoma encompasses a group of eye diseases which cause damage to the optic nerve and are usually characterized by an increase in intraocular pressure (pressure in the eye) that worsens without treatment and causes vision loss.
+Glaucoma encompasses a group of eye diseases that cause damage to the optic nerve and are usually characterized by an increase in intraocular pressure (pressure in the eye) that worsens without treatment and causes vision loss.
 It usually presents no pain or symptoms at the onset, so early diagnosis and treatment are key in preventing serious vision damage.
-Although this disease is not curable, early detection through an annual ophthalmic examination can allow immediate treatment which can slow progression of the disease and preserve vision.
+Although this disease is not curable, early detection through an annual ophthalmic examination can allow immediate treatment which can slow the progression of the disease and preserve vision.

 How Glaucoma Occurs

 Glaucoma occurs when the optic nerve is affected by poor drainage from the eye and increased eye pressure.
 Your optic nerve contains over a million nerve fibers which connect the retina (the back portion of your eye that receives light images) to your brain.
 Fluid (aqueous humor) normally circulates through your eye’s anterior chamber and flows out through mesh-like eye tissue (trabecular meshwork) that acts as a drain.
 If the fluid drains too slowly or the channel is blocked, eye pressure can increase as a result of fluid build-up.
 This intraocular pressure can then damage the optic nerve and cause permanent vision loss.

 Although there is no known cause for why an increase in intraocular pressure occurs, it can be hereditary.
 Patients with a family history should be proactive in having their eyes evaluated on a regular basis.

 - History of eye problems, such as inflammation, blood vessel blockage, or infection of the eye

 - Being of African American, Hispanic, Scandinavian, Irish, Inuit, or Japanese descent

 - Taking certain medications, such as prednisone